laurenwatson/laurenwatson.github.io/index.md

 I am currently a third year PhD student in the School of Informatics at the University of Edinburgh and a member of the Laboratory for Foundations of Computer Science (LFCS).
 My core area of study is private machine learning, particularly Differential Privacy.

-I am also interested in a range of theoretical and applied topics within machine learning, including submodular optimization, algorithmic stability, sequence-to-sequence prediction tasks and regularization.
+I am interested in a range of theoretical and applied topics within machine learning, including submodular optimization, algorithmic stability, sequence-to-sequence prediction tasks and regularization.

+My research goal is to contribute to the integrity of machine learning, both in terms of reliability and ethical considerations such as privacy and fairness.

 ***
 ### Blog Posts